FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_configuration.md

 {
-    "title": "Secure Relay with a standalone architecture", "linkTitle": "Secure Relay with a standalone architecture", "weight": "250"
+    "title": "SecureRelay with a standalone architecture",
+    "linkTitle": "Secure Relay with a standalone architecture", "weight": "250"
 }This page describes how to configure Transfer CFT in a standalone architecture for use with Secure Relay.